🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The bar chart illustrates the percentage of how parents in a country spent time taking care of their children in the evening in 2022.
+The graph below shows the hours of teaching per year done by each teacher in four different countries in 2001.
 Summarise the information by selecting and reporting the main features and make comparisons where relevant.

 See All